 But the brain is noisy.
 Full of agitated, hungry hamsters.
 That’s okay.
 You learn not to judge what goes through your brain because that’s a big, fat waste of a life.
 I speak as one who’s wasted a good 75 percent of her waking hours listening to the hamster brain.
 Hush, hamster brain.
 You can go to sleep now.

 Work.
 Work and money.
 That’s fun too, if you look at it the right way.
-One of the best parts of living in San Francisco is that people are always making amazing things.
+People are always making amazing things.
 For work, after work, during work when maybe they should be doing something else.
 Everyone is creating.
 The smart ones are getting paid for it.
-(I’m not that smart yet.
-But that’s okay.
-I’m learning.)
 Money is a game when you think about it.
 How you can collect enough of it to board planes and buy birthday gifts and eat toro sushi on dishes someone else will wash for you.

 Because you have the world.
 The great, wide world.
 Stuffed with elm trees and hot sand and endless stretches of concrete with grass poking out of the cracks.
 You can see as much or as little of it as you want.
 Every piece has its own microcosm, until it barely matters what you see and what you don’t.
 That patch of daisies on the corner of the cul de sac where you grew and lived and died has as much as the Amazon rain forest or the Great Wall of China.

 Life is a playground.
 An astounding, incredible playground.
 I rarely remember this.
 Most adults don’t, I suspect.
 Kids do.
 Kids are full of joy and rage and live everything fully and loudly.
 Until we teach them to forget, because forgetting is how you get through a world where most don’t remember.
-Twenty or forty or fifty years later, you start to remember.
+Twenty or forty or fifty years later, you begin to recall what you once knew.
 That making things just for the joy of creating is good.
 That running around in a circle until you fall down is fun.
 That blowing bubbles just to watch them drift and float is one of the best ways to spend an afternoon.

 You remember that nothing matters as much as you think it does.
 And everything matters more than you ever imagined.